PsyTeachR/ug1-practical/docs/14-probability-2.md

 # Probability continued

 First, we're going to calculate probabilities based on the binomial distribution.
 In this chapter, for the first time we don't need to load the tidyverse.
-All the functions we need are contained in Base R. If you want a refresher on the difference between Base R and packages, see [Psych 1A lab 1](https://psyteachr.github.io/ug1-practical/programming-basics.html#packages).
+All the functions we need are contained in Base R. If you want a refresher on the difference between Base R and packages, see [Programming Basics 1](https://psyteachr.github.io/ug1-practical/programming-basics.html#packages).

 * Open a new R Markdown document, call it "Probability" and save it in your Data Skills folder.